Indonesia Issues Second Stimulus Package to Dampen COVID-19 Impact

 The latest package provides four types of fiscal incentives primarily for the manufacturing industry in the form of tax breaks worth US$1.4 billion.
 With this sector sourcing 20 to 50 percent of raw materials from China, the incentives are designed to provide businesses breathing space during this period of supply chain disruption.

-The government will reduce corporate income tax (CIT) by 30 percent for businesses in 19 selected manufacturing industries for the next six months.
+The government will reduce income tax by 30 percent for businesses in 19 selected manufacturing industries for the next six months.
 These are:

 - Chemicals and chemical products;